vincentoleary/My-Resume/README.md

 This is Vincent OLeary's general use CV/résumé.
-It is written in markdown but the source files contain LaTeX commands as well to improve appearance in PDF format.
+It is written in markdown but the source files contain LaTeX commands to control appearance PDF format.
 The PDF format is hosted here and on my website vincentoleary.com.
-The phone number used is obviously false.

-# Vincent OLeary's CV
+My contact information has been redacted.

 ## Education
 ---